awakenedhaki/masterR/playground/toy_data/README.md

     ## # ... with 7,173 more rows

 Amazing\!
 Every element in the column has changed to its quotient.
 However, we should be more explicit as to what we mean by `Income`.
-Lets repeat this operation, but this time create new column with these quotients, rather than replacing the originals.
+Let’s repeat this operation, but this time create a new column with these quotients, rather than replacing the originals.

 ``` r
 dallas_and_g50_income <- dat %>%